axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

 * 700 GB high-speed SSD
 * AMD64 architecture

-These requirements, however, are not future-proof because Ronin data size grows over time.
+However, are not future-proof because Ronin data size grows over time.
 ### Generate a key
 Generate a private key for your validator node by following the steps in [Generate keys](/docs/node-operators/generate-keys).
 You will need this key later in the process.